dotkernel/dot-response-header/docs/book/v3/configuration.md

 ## Add configuration in autoload

-Create a new file `response-header.global.php` in `config/autoload` with the below configuration array :
+Create a new file `response-header.global.php` in `config/autoload` with the below configuration array:

 ```php
 <?php